Drancy

 Drancy ([dʁɑ̃si]) is a commune in the northeastern suburbs of Paris in the Seine-Saint-Denis department in northern France.
 It is located 10.8 km (6.7 mi) from the center of Paris.

 History

 Toponymy

 The name Drancy comes from Medieval Latin Derenciacum, and before that Terentiacum, meaning "estate of Terentius", a Gallo-Roman landowner.

 Origins to 20th century

 In the 17th century, Drancy was divided into two distinct villages: Drancy le Grand and le Petit Drancy.
-The quarter "Village Parisien" is built on the old location of the hamlet of Groslay which was surrounded by the forest of Bondy—hence the name of rue des Bois de Groslay.
+The quarter "Village Parisien" is built on the old location of the hamlet of Groslay, which was surrounded by the Forest of Bondy: hence the name of rue des Bois de Groslay.
+The Hôtel de Ville was completed in 1859.